Best Naked Motorcycles

 This post may contain affiliate links.
 That means if you click and buy, we may receive a small commission (at zero cost to you).
 Please see our full disclosure policy for details.

-These naked motorcycles will boost your performance on the street!
+These best naked motorcycles will boost your street performance!

 1. KTM 1290 Super Duke R

 We’ve all heard of Super Naked motorcycles, but have you heard of Hyper Naked ones?
-KTM markets this bike as not just a Super Naked but instead, a Hyper Naked bike!
-While purists simply don’t accept the term easily, manufacturers are slowly building into the core group of Hyper Nakeds.
-An entry for the Hyper Nakeds, the KTM 1290 Super Duke R.
+KTM markets this as not just a Super Naked but instead, a Hyper Naked bike!
+While purists don’t easily accept the term, the brand has built the 1290 Super Duke R into a well known member of the hyper naked class.

 The first generation of this bike was launched in 2013.
 At the time, it had a marvelous 160 bhp.
-It also comes with electronic rider aids that no others bikes at the time had.
+It also came with tech features and electronic rider aids that few bikes of the previous model year had.

 2. BMW S1000R